johanngerberding/johannsblog/about.markdown

 I use my blog as a kind of learning diary in which I occasionally write short blog posts on topics related to machine learning or algorithms in which I am interested or currently working on.

 In my spare time I enjoy reading a book or doing sports, especially soccer and calisthenics.
-If you want to know more about me, get in touch with me, have questions or find any errors here, feel free to have a look at my contact information down below or simply send me an E-Mail (johann.gerberding@gmail.com).
+If you want to know more about me, get in touch with me, have questions or find any errors here, feel free to have a look at my contact information down below or simply send me an [E-Mail](<johann.gerberding@gmail.com>).